stronginteractions/website/content/about.md

 ![Markus Diefenthaler](/images/profile/markus.jpg)

 Markus is a Staff Scientist at Jefferson Lab.
-He is developing the science program of the Electron Ion Collider (EIC) and working on the design of the frontier Nuclear Physics facility.
-In addition to his work on the EIC, he is studying transverse-momentum dependent (TMD) observables to image quarks and gluons and their interactions and working on seamless data processing from detector readout to analysis using AI.
+He is known internationally for his work in the area of nuclear physics, especially as it relates to the experimental investigation of the quark-gluon structure of the nucleon.
+He is currently working on the Electron-Ion Collider and coordinating simulation efforts for the ongoing development of the science program and detectors of the frontier nuclear physics facility.
+In addition to that, he is addressing challenges of autonomous control and experimentation in his research on a responsive, self-calibrating detector system.